Animal Laws

 Aggressive Animals :

 DCAS monitors all domestic animal bite cases for Douglas County.
 Regardless of the extent of injuries, if the skin is broken, the bite must be reported.
 Animals involved in bites to humans must undergo a 10-day quarantine.
 The purpose of the quarantine is to monitor the animal’s health for warning signs that the animal may be infected with the rabies virus.
 Such animals may be quarantined at home or at a shelter, depending upon the situation.
-Douglas County Resolution 019-029
+Please read over Douglas County Resolution 019-029 for more information.

-In addition to these public health concerns, a dangerous animal present a real public safety issue.
+In addition to these public health concerns, a dangerous animal presents a real public safety issue.

-Colorado Revised Statute 18-9-204.5 Unlawful Ownership of a Dangerous Dog
+You can also review Colorado Revised Statute 18-9-204.5 Unlawful Ownership of a Dangerous Dog.

 A person commits ownership of a dangerous dog if such person owns, possesses, harbors, keeps, has a financial property interest in, or has custody or control over a dangerous dog.